top of page

 Ph.D.

-Dissertation: Investigating Newly Discovered Oscillation Modes in Magnetically Shielded Hall Effect Thrusters Utilizing High Speed Diagnostics
+Thesis: Investigating Newly Discovered Oscillation Modes in Magnetically Shielded Hall Effect Thrusters Utilizing High Speed Diagnostics

 Status: Research Engineer at NASA Glenn Research Center